noorvir/codar/PRIVACY_DESIGN.md

 ### Encryption scheme
 We choose the elliptic curve `secp256k1` for our encryption scheme.
-`secp256k1` is a popular curve due to Bitcoin and it also has small key sizes, which is better for storage on mobile devices.
+`secp256k1` is a popular curve due to Bitcoin and it also has small key sizes (256+512 bit per key pair), which is better for storage on mobile devices.

 ### Public key exchange
 The exchange of public keys ideally happens over BLE.
 For every new encounter a new key pair is generated. **Only public keys are exchanged, the private key remains on the phone**.
 Private key generation could happen randomly or deterministically [2] using a seed phrase which would enable recovery of encounter mailboxes.
 The seed would have to be random and the user should be able to back it up.